Big Star Copywriting

 4. Sub-header – contains a keyword variant and usually a secondary benefit that wasn’t in the standfirst.

 Concentrate on benefits – our maxim for our writing team is that all features should have a benefit associated with them.
-It’s not enough to say, “front facing rivet” on a pair of sunglasses, it should be something like “front facing rivet adds a distinctive retro aesthetic”.
+It’s not enough to say “front-facing rivet” on a pair of sunglasses.
+It should be something like “front-facing rivet adds a distinctive retro aesthetic”.

 Make it stand out – people love product stories